Chip 'n Dale Rescue Rangers 2: Plot

 The Rescue Rangers catch a news report stating that a bomb has been set to explode at a local restaurant.
 At once, Chip, Dale, Gadget, Monterey Jack, and Zipper set off to defuse the explosive before it goes off.
 While there, they manage to corner the rabbit responsible for setting the bomb, who admits that it was Fat Cat who ordered him to do it (having broken out of prison the night before) so he can steal a relic called the Urn of the Pharaoh from a docked cargo ship.

 The Rangers give chase to the docks.
 After a search of the ship turns up nothing, Zipper then spots Fat Cat running into a warehouse.
 Chip and Dale follow him inside, but are ambushed and locked in a refrigerator to freeze.
 Though the chipmunks escape in time, Fat Cat opens the Urn and releases the evil spirits contained within it.

 As the warehouse fills with ghosts, Chip and Dale manage to retrieve the Urn and seal it up again.
 Fat Cat then challenges the Rescue Rangers to meet him at the amusement park for a final showdown.
 After navigating through the attractions (Clock Tower, Western World, and Future World), Chip and Dale unlock the door to the control room, where Fat Cat attacks them with a giant robot modelled after himself.
 Once it's destroyed, Chip and Dale go after Fat Cat while the ceiling begins to collapse, but are unable to find him and are forced to escape.
 Reunited, the Rescue Rangers swear that they'll stop Fat Cat the next time he shows up.

 Reception

+Chip 'n Dale Rescue Rangers 2 received a 19.9/30 score in a readers' poll conducted by Family Computer Magazine.
+The game also garnered generally favorable reviews from critics.